wp-plugins/wp-music/readme.txt

 == Installation ==
 For an automatic installation through WordPress:

 1. Go to the 'Add New' plugins screen in your WordPress admin area
-    2. Search for 'WordPress Music'
+1. Search for 'WordPress Music'
-    3. Click 'Install Now' and activate the plugin
+1. Click 'Install Now' and activate the plugin
-    4. Follow the instructions on the plugin settings page
+1. Follow the instructions on the plugin settings page

 For a manual installation via FTP:

 1. Upload the plugin folder to the /wp-content/plugins/ directory
-    2. Activate the plugin through the 'Plugins' screen in your WordPress admin area
+1. Activate the plugin through the 'Plugins' screen in your WordPress admin area
-    3. Follow the instructions on the plugin settings page
+1. Follow the instructions on the plugin settings page

 To upload the plugin through WordPress, instead of FTP:

-    Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.
+1.Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.

 == Frequently Asked Questions ==
 You can find our detailed FAQ page [here]("http://www.rightune.com/faq).